diegomendesmoreno/ra_wireless_bridge/README.md

 #### Building and flashing the application

+- Have e2studio and FSP (version 5.x.x) installed.
+I recommend installing FSP with e2 studio installer from [FSP's GitHub Release page](https://github.com/renesas/fsp/releases).
 - Clone or download this repository to your PC
 - Open e2studio and export the project (_3.2.12 Importing an Existing Project into e² studio_ section of [FSP User's Manual](https://www.renesas.com/us/en/software-tool/flexible-software-package-fsp))
 - Open the file `configuration.xml` to open _FSP Configuration_ and press the button _Generate Project Content_
-- Leave `#define USE_RTT` at `app/console.h` to use RTT and comment it out to use Terminal through USB CDC as console
+- Leave `#define USE_RTT` at `app/console.h` to use RTT ~~and comment it out to use Terminal through USB CDC as console.~~
 - Build it and go into debug to flash the firmware (_3.2.9 Debugging the Project_ section of _FSP User's Manual_)

 #### Console - If you're using RTT